Soma Santoki

 Soma Santoki (山時聡真, Santoki Sōma) is a Japanese actor.
-He is best known for his role as Mahito Maki in Studio Ghibli’s 2023 film The Boy and the Heron.
+He had a leading role for Hayao Miyazaki's film The Boy and the Heron.

 Biography

-When he was 5 years old, he and his two older sisters were scouted and started working in the entertainment industry.
+When he was five years old, he and his two older sisters were scouted and started working in the entertainment industry.

-In 2023, he starred in the 2023 Studio Ghibli film The Boy and the Heron.
+In 2023, he starred in Hayao Miyazaki's anime film The Boy and the Heron.